On some practical challenges of conformal prediction: Introduction

-Given the above observations regarding Hong and Martin (2021) and Hong (2025), it is natural to ask whether we can say something about the relationship among the monotonicity of $M$, the monotonicity of the plausibility function, Property~(\ref{eq:property*}), the shape of the conformal prediction region, and exact determination of the conformal prediction region $C_{\alpha}(X_{n+1}, Z^n)$.
-In particular, there are several open questions:
+Given the above observations regarding Hong and Martin (2021) and Hong (2026a), it is natural to ask whether we can say something about the relationship among the monotonicity of $M$, the monotonicity of the plausibility function, Property~(\ref{eq:property*}), the shape of the conformal prediction region, and exact determination of the conformal prediction region $C_{\alpha}(X_{n+1}, Z^n)$.
+In particular, there are two sets of open questions.